Authorization

 • response_type: code.

 • redirect_uri: URI that has been registered with the Getty Images API to receive the authorization code.
 Wildcards are not permitted.
-Query string parameters may be added that are not part of the registered URI.

 • state: Optional state data which will be passed back to the client in the final redirect.